TOWNSEND -- The Board of Health discussed potential changes to the trash contract and septic bylaws Monday but took no action.

 The fiscal year 2013 budget shows $231,000 for Townsend's tipping fees.

 Two ways of reducing the waste tonnage and potentially increasing the amount of recycling were on the table.
 Households could be issued one 64-gallon tote and purchase bags to dispose of additional trash if needed.
-The town could also choose to sell trash bags that would cover some or all of the tipping costs.

 Communities that use totes are cleaner, committee member Jim LeCuyer said in support of using totes.
 Sturdy, closed totes would reduce the amount of trash blowing around and cut down on flies.